 Over a quarter of the bottled water products Nestle sells for profit have been confirmed to be sourced directly out of tap water.

 According to Consumer Reports, after testing forty-five different brands of bottled water, the vote for the worst product recognized Starkey Spring Water for this honor.
 It has three times the amount of arsenic found within the bottled product compared to the rest tested.

 This is alarmingly high for consumption of what is a well-established toxic chemical.
 Starkey Spring Water has been sold by Whole Foods for years.
 For Starkey, the discovery of bottling and selling what has often been deemed unsafe drinking water has been on more than one occasion.

 There’s another thing to know about this water.
 It’s supposedly from the Idaho mountains and is lightly mineralized.
 However, we don’t know what minerals are in it – except for arsenic.

 8. Ozark Natural Spring Water

 Supposedly sourced out of a few springs from Texas, what’s supposed to be natural water no longer seems to be the case when there is a list of ingredients featured on the label.
-A practice many bottling companies do with their bottled water products in an attempt to make it taste better, usually, it’s best to leave the product alone.
+A practice many bottling companies do with their bottled water products in an attempt to make them taste better.
+Usually, it’s best to leave the product alone.
 Pure water isn’t supposed to have some special taste that separates it from the rest.
-It’s supposed to be cure, crisp, and natural.
+It’s supposed to be pure, crisp, and natural.

 7. Life WTR